Booking a tour

 All hotels we stay in are inclusive of a full breakfast each morning

 We do not, as a rule of thumb, include evening meals unless otherwise stated.
-However, on worldwide tours, evening meals are usually included in the package price for ease of convenience and of course safety.
+However, on worldwide tours, evening meals are usually included in the package price for ease of convenience and of course for the riders health (no one likes to get a dodgy tummy).
 We do not include evening meals on our tours due to the fact we have been unhappy with the quality and choice of food offered as part of the package deal by the hotel.
-We do our best to stay away from “Coach tours on two wheels” and believe riders should be able to make their own decisions for dinner arrangements.
-Your tour guide is on hand however, to assist in finding a suitable place for the group to eat depending on dietary requirements and taste
+We do our best to stay away from “Coach tours on two wheels” style tours and believe riders should be able to make their own decisions for dinner arrangements, which, also means you can manage your own budget and it keeps our prices low.
+Your tour guide is on hand however, to assist in finding a suitable place for the group to eat depending on dietary requirements and taste if the food at the hotel isn’t to everyone’s liking

 Many riders do make a small snack at breakfast time to take with them if they get hungry during the day!